SonamTamang90/SonamTamang90/README.md

 ### Hi there 👋

-I am Sonam Tamang a frontend developer who love to work with frontend technology to develope beautiful and intuitive frontend design.
+I am Sonam Tamang a frontend developer who is always passionate with the frontend and I love to build visualling appealing and user-friendly interfaces.

 <!--
 **SonamTamang90/SonamTamang90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.